KaxitPandya/ECE699B/README.md

 And for ML code:
-1. Dowload the csv data in the present github repo named: Data.csv
+1. Dowload the csv data from here: https://data.cincinnati-oh.gov/Thriving-Neighborhoods/Fleet-Preventative-Maintenance-Repair-Work-Orders/2a8x-bxjm/about_data (Click on Export and choose the .csv format)
+2. Place it the same folder as code and rename it to: Data.csv
-2. Run the code directly in python on loacal machine
+3. Run the code directly in python on local machine with VS code or any editor